Preparing For The Storm – Maintaining The Storm Shelter

 by Texas Homesteader ~

-TORNADO SEASON is right around the corner so I’m preparing our storm shelter for those late-night runs to safety.
+TORNADO SEASON is right around the corner so I’m preparing our storm shelter for potential late-night runs to safety.
 See my preparations.

 Our underground storm shelter helps keep us safe from powerful storms and tornadoes. #TexasHomesteader